-I learnt of this rule from my teacher Dr. Kim Burwell at the University of New South Wales which essentially means that anything worth practicing is worth practicing for 15 minutes.
-This may include your warm ups, working on pieces, improvisation, intonation (depending on your instrument) etc...
+I learned of this rule from my teacher Dr. Kim Burwell at the University of New South Wales which essentially means that anything worth practicing is worth practicing for 15 minutes.
+This may include your warm-ups, working on pieces, improvisation, intonation (depending on your instrument), etc...

 Practice time Schedule